-The Connecticut Master Chorale, founded and directed by Tina Johns Heidrich, is a premiere ensemble of 55 high-caliber vocalists with a precise blend and balance.
-Our concert season consists of three performances - our Holiday Prelude Concert in November plus two Masterwork concerts in March and May.
-Our Holiday concerts are accompanied by our brass and percussion ensemble and our Spring concerts are accompanied by the Connecticut Master Chorale Orchestra.
+The Connecticut Master Chorale, founded and directed by Tina Johns Heidrich in 1999, is a premier ensemble of 55 professional-caliber vocalists with a precise blend and balance.
+We will present two performances this coming season.
+Our Holiday Prelude Concert will be accompanied by the Connecticut Master Chorale Holiday Brass, and our Spring Concert will be accompanied by the Connecticut Master Chorale Orchestra.

 Our greatest accomplishment to date is having been invited to perform at the White House in December 2002 after the Chorale was selected through a recorded audition.
 We sang in the Book Signers Room and Grand Foyer for invited guests of the White House, including White House staff and dignitaries, friends and family of President and Mrs. Bush, cabinet members, and international leaders.
 We are extremely proud to have been granted this distinction!

-On Easter Sunday 2002, we performed by invitation at performed by invitation at Carnegie Hall under the direction of John Rutter.
+On Easter Sunday 2002, we performed by invitation at Carnegie Hall under the direction of John Rutter.
 We were indeed honored and privileged to sing under this internationally known conductor and composer, performing his own magnificent composition Magnificat.
 We were then invited back to Carnegie Hall for a performance in January, 2003 under the direction of Terre Johnson, Conductor-in-Residence for Mid-America Productions of New York City.
-Then for Thanksgiving Sunday 2006 we were invited for a third time to Carnegie Hall to sing Mass of the the Children under the great Rutter's baton once again .
+Then for Thanksgiving Sunday 2006 we were invited for a third time to Carnegie Hall to sing Mass of the the Children under the great Rutter's baton once again.

 In addition to our regular concert seasons, the Chorale has sung as invited guests at West Point Military Academy, with the Ridgefield Symphony Orchestra, and the Nutmeg Opera Company.
 We also have accepted several other invitations to perform within the state and we were warmly welcomed in these venues.
 We greatly appreciate the opportunity to sing in our surrounding Connecticut towns.